SecureHats/capture-the-hat/README.md

 Documentation and reference section

 **_WARNING!
-The code is for Proof of Concept only and should not be used in production without explict approval of the owner._**
+All code in this repo is for Proof of Concept purposes only and should not be used in production environment or without explict approval of the owner._**